sukanyasaha007/MS-Independent-study/README.md

 ## Independent Study Learning progress

 In this repo I will be tracking my progress on independent study.
+I will start with Coursera and open ai materials on GANs and RL, google scholar papers, paper on Learning by Watching: Physical Imitation, Robot Learns To Imitate Human Demonstrations Using GAN Networks by AVID etc.,GAN resources- <https://www.coursera.org/specializations/generative-adversarial-networks-gans,GANs> in Action by Jakub Langer, RL resources-<https://www.coursera.org/specializations/reinforcement-learning>, Deep Learning by Ian Goodfellow and Yoshua Bengio

 ### Independent Study Goal

+    Weekly IS journal (Github Readme, Google Slides) and document of learning progress Weekly short projects on RL and GANs
+    Read one-two related papers a week
+    Brainstorm ideas for Spring 2022 IS project

+### Checklist for the semester

+- [x] Weekly report on learning outcome
+- [] Final github repo of all the assignments and projects done during the semester
+- [] Finalize plan for Spring 2022 IS project, maintain github repo for the same

 ### Weekly Progress